 - What are you saying?: I like to think about a mix as a story or possibly a play or movie - so what the mix about?
 What will it tell your audience?
 Perhaps you want to tell the story of Getting Shit Done or maybe, The Best Night Out You Have Ever Had.
-Perhaps it's about your Telling Your Friends You Love Them At 3am or The Feeling You Get Just Before Sleep - each of these has a feeling, so now it's your job to find music that tells the Story.
+Perhaps it's about your Telling Your Friends You Love Them At 3am or The Feeling You Get Just Before Sleep - each of these has a feeling and a mood, so now it's your job to find music that tells the Story.

 - Quick mix many options: I find that if you jump to the end of track, loop 32 bars and quick mix into potential tracks - you can get through a lot quickly and narrow in good mixes that you then try out for real.
 This can save you a lot of time once you get into the rhythm of it.

 - Use cues to indicate where to start the next track: See above

 - Rerecord studio mixes and doctor the wave afterwards: Yep, no reason you can't fix a bung mix afterwards - so while your recording, if you bugle a mix, just stop and go back and do it again.
 Then using wave editor like Audacity you can just cut out the bad mix and sneaky sneaky, no one will ever know… Sure this sounds easy, but it'll take you a few goes to get it - just make sure to go back far enough so you can stitch the audio together before you mix in the new track…

 - Practice, practice, practice